Raginii/Color-Concept-Associations-using-Google-Images/README.md

 # Estimating color-concept associations from image statistics
 In this study, we developed a new approach for estimating color-concept associations.
 Building on prior studies that used images downloaded from Google Images, we provide new insights into effectively estimating distributions of human color-concept associations across CIELAB color space.
 Specifically, we evaluated several methods for filtering the raw pixel content of the images in order to best predict color-concept associations obtained from human ratings.
 The most effective method extracted colors using a combination of cylindrical sectors in color space and color categories.

 ![](Figures/pipeline.png)

 We demonstrate that our approach can accurately predict average human color-concept associations for different fruits using only a small set of images.

 This repo consists of the image dataset, jupyter notebooks, matlab scripts and data files required to predict the color-concept associations using the cylindrical sectors and color categories as features.
 This repo also contains additional notebooks used for analysis.

+## Usability
+The repo can be used and replicated in two different scenarios:
+1. To reproduce the research study to predict color-concept associations of our fruit concepts using our trained fruit model described in the paper.

+2. To predict color-concept associations of new concepts with new set of test images and colors using our trained model.

 ## Dependencies
 - [Python package](https://google-images-download.readthedocs.io/en/latest/index.html) for downloading Google images for a set of concepts. [(Link to Github Repo)](https://github.com/hardikvasa/google-images-download)